laststance/flow-typedef/README.md

 ```

 ## Usage
 in the `flow-bin` installed project folder
+then typedef files generated at`flow-typed/built-in`
 ```
 $ flow-typedef
 ```

-`flow-typedef` detect your flow-bin version and get same version typedef files.
+`flow-typedef` detect your flow-bin version and get same version typedef files

-## Why
-Flow Buit-in type definition files are hosted [facebook/flow](https://github.com/facebook/flow/tree/master/lib).
-If would you like to get in my repo some reason, [you had to](Manual DL & copy).

-I'm WebStorm Person, adding Flow Buit-in typedef in [libdef] folder is efficiently hack r especially auto-complete.